Elkropac/hassio-sonicwall-api/README.md

    * goto Users>Local Users
    * create read only admin

-Note: there can be only one admin logged to SonicWALL, so hassio will probably log you out, when it connects to check for mac table, only user "administrator" has higher priority
+Note: there can be only one admin logged to SonicWALL, so hassio will probably log you out, when it connects to check for mac table, only user "admin" has higher priority